corbin1988/angular-testing/README.md

 Another philosphy that preaches not implenting tests is "build nets, not guard rails."
 The idea is that code should follow a certain standard where it's acceptable to fail.
 Instead of using opinionation that can make a codebase rigid and hard to iterate with, you should use specific standards that tries to prevent bugs that unit tests could catch.
 For example, Typescript making sure a functions inputs and outputs are valid.

+The last argument against testing on the frontend is the nature of the javascript ech system itself.
+While most frameworks and libraries seem to be going towards longterm stability and support, it wasn't always like that.
+The life cycle of a javascript app for many smaller companies might be that they're writing the app to be rewritten later on.
+In this case, the overhead of writing tests might not be worth it.

 **Disclaimer**